microsoft/Accera/docs/Manual/04 Fusing.md

 *Full fusing* is the most straightforward, where each dimension is fused with the corresponding dimension from other schedules.

 ### Full fusing of same-shaped iteration spaces
-First, consider the simplest case where we fuse schedules with identical shapes of iteration spaces.
+First, consider the simplest case where we fuse schedules with identical iteration space shapes.
 This fusing assigns a new dimension called *fusing dimension* to the fused schedule `schedule` that does not exist in the original schedules.
 By default, the fusing dimension is the first dimension in the fused schedule.
 Its size is equal to the number of fused schedules.
 The slices along the fusing dimension contain a copy of `schedule0`, `schedule1`.
 The first slice along the fusing dimension contains a copy of `schedule0`, the second slice contains a copy of `schedule1`, and so on.
 Since the fusing dimension is the first dimension, the fused schedule is logically equivalent to fully executing `schedule0`, followed by `schedule1`, and so on.
 We apply additional transformations to the fused schedule to interleave the original schedules.

 Consider a scenario where we want first to shift and then scale each element of a matrix.
 In other words, we want to perform the equivalent of the below Python code:
 ```python